kmisiewicz/AssetReferenceViewer/README.md

 # Asset Reference Viewer

+This is forked version of Project-Curator and heavily modified adding graph view and few other features.

 A convenient tool to cleanup and maintain your Unity projects !
 **Asset Reference Viewer** is an Unity Editor window that, based on the currently selected Asset, displays the following information :